VeriFIT/mata/FORMAT.md

 ### A sequence of operations
 [link](code.vtf)
 ```
-# Example of how to define a sequence of operations in the VATA format
+# Example of how to define a sequence of operations in the MATA format

 @NFA
 %Name nfa1